-Trademarks used in this text: DellTM, the Dell logo, Dell PrecisionTM, OptiPlexTM, LatitudeTM, PowerEdgeTM, PowerVaultTM, PowerConnectTM, OpenManageTM, EqualLogicTM, CompellentTM, KACETM, FlexAddressTM, Force10TM and VostroTM are trademarks of Dell Inc. Intel®, Pentium®, Xeon®, Core® and Celeron® are registered trademarks of Intel Corporation in the U.S. and other countries.
-AMD® is a registered trademark and AMD OpteronTM, AMD PhenomTM and AMD SempronTM are trademarks of Advanced Micro Devices, Inc. Microsoft®, Windows Server®, Internet Explorer®, MS-DOS®, Windows Vista® and Active Directory® are either trademarks or registered trademarks of Microsoft Corporation in the United States and/or other countries.
+Trademarks used in this text: DellTM, the Dell logo, Dell BoomiTM, Dell PrecisionTM, OptiPlexTM, LatitudeTM, PowerEdgeTM, PowerVaultTM, PowerConnectTM, OpenManageTM, EqualLogicTM, CompellentTM, KACETM, FlexAddressTM, Force10TM and VostroTM are trademarks of Dell Inc. Intel®, Pentium®, Xeon®, Core® and Celeron® are registered trademarks of Intel Corporation in the U.S. and other countries.
+AMD® is a registered trademark and AMD OpteronTM, AMD PhenomTM and AMD SempronTM are trademarks of Advanced Micro Devices, Inc. Microsoft®, Windows®, Windows Server®, Internet Explorer®, MS-DOS®, Windows Vista® and Active Directory® are either trademarks or registered trademarks of Microsoft Corporation in the United States and/or other countries.
 Red Hat® and Red Hat® Enterprise Linux® are registered trademarks of Red Hat, Inc. in the United States and/or other countries.
 Novell® and SUSE® are registered trademarks of Novell Inc. in the United States and other countries.
 Oracle® is a registered trademark of Oracle Corporation and/or its affiliates.
-Citrix®, Xen®, XenServer® and XenMotion® are either registered trademarks or trademarks of Citrix Systems, Inc. in the United States and/or other countries.
-WMware®, Virtual SMP®, vMotion®, vCenter® and vSphere® are registered trademarks or Corporation.
+Citrix®, Xen®, XenServer® and XenMotion® are either registered trademarks of Citrix Systems, Inc. in the United States and/or other countries.
+Novell® and SUSE® are registered trademarks of Oracle Corporation and/or its affiliates.
+Citrix®, Xen®, XenServer® and XenMotion® are either registered trademarks of Citrix Systems, Inc. in the United States and/or other countries.
+IBM® is a registered trademark of International Business Machines Corporation.